Ben Burningham, Hugh Jones, +PDRA

 The last decade has seen the advent of direct characterisation of the atmospheres of giant exoplanets via high contrast imaging and spectroscopy.
 However, interpreting these data can be problematic due to their sparse nature and poor signal to noise resulting from the challenging nature of the observations.
 Unhindered by bright host stars but sharing the same temperatures, free floating brown dwarfs and planetary mass objects have become crucial laboratories for understanding the complex physics and chemistry of these atmospheres.
-Dr Burningham has developed software (named "Brewster") for studying these atmospheres using spectral inversion (also known as retrieval analysis) with a particular emphasis on understanding their clouds, chemistry and thermal structure.
-Dr Burningham is leading the retrieval analysis for two approved Cycle 1 JWST programmes using Brewster - both of these provide opportunities for PhD projects.
+Dr Burningham has developed software (nicknamed "Brewster" - see Burningham+ 2021; Gonzales+ 2020 , 2021; Calamari+ 2022) for studying these atmospheres using spectral inversion (also known as retrieval analysis) with a particular emphasis on understanding their clouds, chemistry and thermal structure.
+Dr Burningham is leading the retrieval analysis for three approved Cycle 1 JWST programmes using Brewster.

-The coldest observed extrasolar atmospheres: This project will focus on using Brewster to understand the conditions in the atmospheres of extremely cool Y dwarfs that will be observed by JWST in Cycle 1.
+This project will focus on using Brewster to understand the conditions in the atmospheres of extremely cool Y dwarfs that are being observed by JWST in Cycle 1.
 Y dwarfs span the temperature range from 250K up to around 500K, and represent the coldest directly observed atmospheres beyond the solar system.
 Their masses overlap with the planetary regime, and the population may include examples of ejected planets.
-The coldest examples are expected to show evidence of water clouds in their spectra, whist warmer examples may show exotic clouds formed from halides or alkali sulphides.
+The coldest examples are expected to show evidence of water clouds in their spectra, while warmer examples may show exotic clouds formed from halides (e.g. alkali salts) or alkali sulphides.
 Due to their cool temperatures, Y dwarfs are extremely faint at near-infrared wavelengths, and are essentially invisible at optical wavelengths.
-Since their discovery in 2011 it has only been possible to obtain relatively poor quality near-infrared spectra using Hubble.
+Since their discovery in 2011, it has only been possible to obtain relatively poor quality near-infrared spectra using Hubble.
 JWST will provide the first high quality spectroscopy across the wavelengths where they emit most of their light, which will revolutionise our understanding of these objects.
 By using Brewster to analyse JWST spectroscopy of these objects this project will provide the insights to their clouds, chemistry and thermal structure.